 This friendly competition amongst small groups simulates the real world environment in which event planners and coordinators compete with others in the industry to win the bid to coordinate the event.
 Once the small teams have presented their pitch to the client, the client will select their favourite ideas amongst the numerous presentations.

-This also gives groups and group members the opportunity to assess in which area they shine as individuals, allowing them to play to their strengths and improve in areas they need to improve later on in the game and in the event industry, going forward.
+This also gives groups and group members the opportunity to assess in which area they shine as individuals, allowing them to play to their strengths as well as improving in areas they need to improve later on in the game and in the event industry going forward.

 Our tailor-made courses and classes perfectly prepares our first years for the transition from classroom to boardroom and coordination of the RFADF annual charity fundraiser always goes off without a hitch!

 – The Planning Phase – Who Is Doing What?